Steve's Gastronomic Home Page

 An order of Steamed Shrimp and Scallop Dumplings from the dim sum cart was excellent, as well as other types of dumplings I have had.

-The Leek Dumplings with shrimp was excellent in the "fried dumpling" category.
-Although it is usually served on the carts, the ones I have ordered from the kitchen have been even better.
+The Leek Dumplings with shrimp were excellent in the "fried dumpling" category.
+Although it is usually served on the trays, the ones I have ordered from the kitchen have been even better.
 This dish has a sweet and sour sauce that is very well done--not the syrupy glop served at most restaurants.

 Shrimp and Leek Dumplings are also served steamed, and are one of my favorites.
-They fall into the "eat with caution" category because of the MSG, though, as do most of the steamed and fried dumplings.
+They seem to have particularly high concentrations of MSG, but I have had fewer problems with the fried ones.

 A Sticky Rice Ball cooked in a large leaf looked very interesting but the flavor did not match the west coast versions I have tried.